a cake and pots of jam Dingle Food Festival

 Colorful buildings in the town of Dingle, where the Dingle Food Festival takes place each year.
 Photo: Espiegle, Getty Images Signature.

-Highlights include cookery demonstrations, a food trail, over 50 market stalls, workshops, street entertainment, wine tastings, children’s events, and more.
+Highlights of the festival include cookery demonstrations, a food trail, over 50 market stalls, workshops, street entertainment, wine tastings, children’s events, and more.

 The most popular aspect of the Dingle Food Festival is the “Taste Trail,” which gives visitors a chance to sample food from a variety of restaurants and bars.